 Documentation of Participant Goals

-NLF: AEL grantees must document participant goals as the goals relate to the planned MSG in one or more of the following ways:
+NLF: AEL grantees must document participant goals as the goals relate to the Planned MSG in at least one of the following ways:

-In the participant’s profile in TEAMS, using the participant’s goals option
+In the participant’s profile in TEAMS, using the participant’s Goals option that most closely aligns with the MSG

 In the participant’s file

+Entering MSGs into TEAMS

+NLF: AEL grantees must document into TEAMS all MSGs for which they have the appropriate documentation.
+MSGs must not be entered into TEAMS until documentation is collected and stored in the participant’s file.
+Documentation must be collected within 30 days of achievement of the MSG.

+MSGs for Basic Education (Types 1a, 1b, and 2)

-Achievement on a Pretest-Posttest MSG
+Achievement on a Pretest-Posttest MSG (Type 1a)

-NLF: AEL grantees must be aware that the PY’17–’18 procedures for pretesting and posttesting are similar in most respects to the PY’16–’17 procedures, with the following additions beginning July 1, 2017:
+NLF: AEL grantees must be aware of the following pretesting and posttesting procedures:

 To earn an Achievement on a Pretest-Posttest MSG, participants must achieve a gain in any content domain, not just the DOS.
 TWC will still use the DOS to establish the level at which the participant is placed for reporting purposes; however, a gain that occurs in any domain will count for the measure.